 At St Augustine's, we will implement catch-up strategies through small group interventions and tuition.
 We have also upgraded some of the IT equipment for pupil and staff use in addition to providing CGP workbooks to support with Remote Learning.

-Any funding that is not utilised can be carried forward to future academic year.
+Any funding that is not utilised can be carried forward to the future academic year.

 School leaders must be able to show they are using the funding to support their pupils’ educational recovery in line with the curriculum expectations.
 Governors scrutinise the schools’ approaches to catch-up, including the plans for and use of catch-up funding through committee meetings.

-There will soon be a report published in this section to provide transparency for parents on how this money has been spent.
+Below is the detailed report to provide transparency on how this money has been spent.